States Rights vs. Feds

 Another issue working its way through the courts is an employers choice to implement drug-free workplace policies.

 The goal seems simple: Reduce the number of employees who come to work impaired.
-If a larger portion of the working population comes to work drunk or high, that could create exposures and injuries on the job that wouldn’t exist before.
+If a larger portion of the workforce comes to work drunk or high, that could create injuries on the job that wouldn’t exist before.

 Every state has laws that dictate what an insurer can do if someone causes an injury who was impaired in some way.
 Some allow you to restrict coverage and some allow you to deny the claim altogether.